-The department offers tutoring services through the Math Lab.
-Please see https://uaf.edu/dms/mathlab/ for more information; the operation of the Math Lab will likely be different from past years due to COVID19.
+The department offers tutoring services through the Math Lab, located in the library building.
+Please see https://uaf.edu/dms/mathlab/ for more information.

 Homework

 The class will have weekly written homework, due Mondays.
 Each assignment will cover the problems assigned the previous week as listed on the course website.
 All problems for the week will appear by the Monday of the week the problems are assigned.
 You will submit problems via the Gradescope link in Canvas.